obscuritylabs/PythonFundamentals/04_python3_types/slides/04_01_python_numeric_types.md

 # Lab_1.py
 ## TASKING

-Perfrom the following on the variable `dataNum`:
+Perform the following on the variable `dataNum`:
 1) Set Value to `1.2299`
 2) Set `dataNumPower` to power of 2 for `dataNum`
 3) Set `dataNum2` to the int `10`